Search

 What Is DNS?
 Why Do We Need DNS Filtering?

-TCP/IP uses IP addresses to connect to devices.
-However, memorizing the IP addresses of devices is difficult for users.
+TCP/IP offers the function of connecting to devices via IP addresses.
+However, it is not possible for users to memorize the IP addresses of all devices.
 As such, a host naming mechanism is designed to match IP addresses with host names in the string format.
 The Domain Name System (DNS) provides a translation and query mechanism between IP addresses and host names.

 The DNS uses a hierarchical naming method to specify a meaningful name for a device on the network.
-In addition, a DNS server is required on the network to bind IP addresses to domain names.
-In doing so, users can use meaningful and easy-to-memorize domain names instead of IP addresses to identify devices.
+In addition, the network must have a DNS server to bind IP addresses to domain names.
+In this way, users can identify devices using meaningful and easy-to-remember domain names instead of IP addresses.

 After a user enters the domain name of a website in the browser, the browser sends a domain name resolution request to the DNS server.
-The server returns the IP address corresponding to the domain name, and then the user obtains the corresponding website resources based on the IP address.
+The server returns the corresponding IP address, which the browser then uses to provide the user with the corresponding website resources.

-With the rapid development of Internet applications and the popularity of computer networks in all walks of life, information acquisition, sharing, and dissemination have become more convenient than ever, while at the same time posing the following unprecedented threats to enterprises and human beings:
+With the rapid development of Internet applications and the popularity of computer networks in all walks of life, information acquisition, sharing, and dissemination have become more convenient than ever.
+But at the same time, they also pose the following unprecedented threats to enterprises and individuals:

-• Employee visiting work-irrelevant websites during working hours reduces work efficiency.
+• Employees visiting websites unrelated to work during working hours reduces work efficiency.

-• Employee visiting illegitimate or malicious websites may expose confidential information of an enterprise or even incur threats such as worms, viruses, and Trojan horses.
+• Employees visiting unregulated or malicious websites may expose confidential information of an enterprise or even pose threats such as worms, viruses, and Trojan horses.

 • When the intranet is congested, employees may fail to properly access work-related websites (such as the company homepage and search engine website), reducing work efficiency.

 This is where the DNS filtering technology comes in.
-DNS filtering not only prevents employees from accessing work-irrelevant websites, but also is an important cyber security measure.
-Specifically, tt can block access to malicious websites such as phishing, ransomware, and cryptojacking, preventing serious consequences such as information leakage and property loss.
+DNS filtering not only prevents employees from accessing websites unrelated to work, but also is an important cyber security measure.
+Specifically, it can block access to malicious websites that pose the risk of phishing, ransomware, and cryptojacking, preventing serious consequences such as information leakage and property loss.

 How Does DNS Filtering Work?

 Products (such as firewalls) that support DNS filtering are generally deployed at the border of an enterprise network.
-When an employee initiates a website access request (DNS request), the DNS filtering function checks whether the domain name in the DNS request is legitimate to determine whether to permit, alert, or block the access request.
-To be specific, the function:
+When an employee initiates a website access request (DNS request), the DNS filtering-enabled device checks whether the domain name in the DNS request is legitimate to determine whether to permit the access request, or block and generate an alert for the access request.
+To be specific, the DNS filtering-enabled device:

-• Permits employees' access requests to legitimate websites.
+• Permits employees' access requests to allowed websites.

-• Blocks and generates alerts for employees' access requests to illegitimate domain names.
+• Blocks and generates alerts for employees' access requests to unallowed domain names.

 Typical application scenario of DNS filtering